3D printing vs injection molding: an in-depth comparative analysis

 In conclusion

-3D printing and injection molding each have their own advantages in making plastic parts.
+3D printing vs injection molding each have their own advantages in making plastic parts.
 3D printing offers significant advantages in prototyping, customization and handling complex geometries, while injection molding dominates series production due to its speed and efficiency.
 Manufacturers need to choose the appropriate manufacturing process based on specific production needs, cost budget, product characteristics and other factors.